Application materials for the 2019-20 Academic Year are now available.

 Case (3): Maintaining a current existing program which is in danger of cut back or closure

-It is required that applying institutions (hereafter “applicants”) submit at least one commitment letter or support letter from the stakeholders (e.g., Dean, Dept. Chair, District Superintendent, Head of the Board of Education, Principal, or local supporters, etc.) at the time of application regarding the continuation of the Japanese program after the completion of JFLA’s grant support and beyond.
-Applications without these letters may also be considered depending on the situation.
+The grant support is given on the condition that the applying institutions (hereafter “Applicants”) will continue to offer the Japanese language program after the grant support ends.
+It is required that applicants submit at least one commitment letter or support letter from the stakeholders (e.g., Dean, Dept. Chair, District Superintendent, Head of the Board of Education, Principal, or local business supporters, etc.) at the time of their application regarding the continuation of Japanese program after the JFLA grant support ends and beyond.

 Case (1) STARTING UP a brand new Japanese program:

-Applicants may request funding for up to TWO years at the time of application; however, due to our single-year budget system, JFLA can only award grant support on a year-to-year basis (Year 1: 2018-19 Academic Year).
-Continuation of the grant support (Year 2: 2019-20 Academic Year) is not automatic, and the applicant who successfully received the Year 1 grant will need to submit a “Budget Proposal for Year 2” in mid-March along with their “Interim Report for Year 1.”
+Applicants can request funding for up to TWO years at the time of application; however, due to our single-year budget system, JFLA can only decide the grant award year by year, and the continuation of the grant support for Year 2 (Academic Year 2020-21) is not automatic.
+The applicant who successfully received the Year 1 grant will need to submit a “Budget Proposal for Year 2” in mid-March along with their “Interim Report about Year 1.”
 Then, JFLA will decide on the Year 2 grant after carefully reviewing these documents.

 Case (2) EXPANDING or Case (3) MAINTAINING a current existing Japanese program:

-(Page 1 of your Application Form needs original-ink handwritten signatures from three representatives.)
+1) Application Form (Your Application Form needs original wet-ink handwritten signatures from three representatives.)

-You may submit your application materials by email (firstname.lastname@example.org), but the Page 1 of your Application Form (original signature page) should be sent in the mail.
+You may submit your application materials by email (firstname.lastname@example.org), but Page 1 of your Application Form (with original wet-ink signatures on it) must be sent in the mail.

 Mailing Address: The Japan Foundation, Los Angeles